tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

   <figcaption>Figure 3.5: The <code>location</code> entry in the online reference</figcaption>
 </figure>

 Take note of the URL in the browser address bar: [https://docs.blender.org/api/2.83/bpy.types.Object.html#bpy.types.Object.location](https://docs.blender.org/api/2.83/bpy.types.Object.html#bpy.types.Object.location).
-Specifically, note everything after the last slash.
-There's `bpy.types.Object.html` to load the web page, followed by `#bpy.types.Object.location` to jump/scroll to the `location` description.
+Specifically, everything after the last slash.
+There's **/bpy.types.Object.html** to load the web page, followed by **#bpy.types.Object.location** to jump/scroll to the `location` description.
 You can also navigate the reference using the search feature and links in the left column.
 Sometimes it's handy to use your web browser search function (`Ctrl+F` or `Cmd+F`) to find something on a given page quickly.

 If you'd like to experiment with another attribute, perhaps try [`scale`](https://docs.blender.org/api/2.83/bpy.types.Object.html#bpy.types.Object.scale).